emzola/golang-challenges/README.md

 ### 3. Counting the Number of Characters

-Create a program that prompts for an input string and displays output that shows the input string and the number of characters the string contains
+Create a program that prompts for an input string and displays output that shows the input string and the number of characters the string contains.
 Example Output:

 > What is the input string?
 Homer
+>
 > Homer has 5 characters.

 **Constraints**